 Also known as Hitsville U.S.A., Motown’s first building — where the museum is housed — was purchased by Berry Gordy in 1959.
 Motown soon became one of the most famous labels of all time and featured well-known artists like The Supremes, Marvin Gaye, Little Stevie Wonder and The Temptations.
 A visit to this attraction is perfect for anyone who knows and loves Motown music.

 One of the most famous skyscraper complexes dominating Detroit’s downtown skyline is a seven-tower complex called the GM Renaissance Center.
 This top sightseeing destination houses a variety of shops, restaurants and the Detroit Marriott, all connected by a dizzying network of escalators and walkways.
 You won’t want to miss the 72nd-floor observation deck, which offers incredible views of the city.

 A Coney Island hot dog is a Detroit institution, and there are two must-visit locations to get this chili-and-onion-covered treat.
 Lafayette and American Coney Island have been rival Coney Island dog purveyors for years, and they just happen to be next door to one another.
 Stop on by to see which dog is your favorite!

 End Your Detroit Adventure With a Delicious Treat

-The Coney Island may be a local guilty pleasure, but if you’re looking for the finest food in the Metro Detroit region, look no further than TRIA – An American Brasserie.
+The Coney Island may be a local guilty pleasure, but if you’re looking for the finest food in the Metro Detroit region, look no further than TRIA – Inspired American Cuisine.
 Located in Dearborn’s elegant and luxurious Henry Hotel, TRIA offers culinary delights that highlight locally sourced ingredients and native Michigan flavors.
 For an authentic local experience for your palate, be sure to reserve your table for breakfast, lunch or dinner.